 The resulting f() is a DUFunc instance that starts with no supported input types.
-As you make calls to f(), Numba generates new kernels whenever you pass a previously unsupported input type.
-Given the example above, the following set of interpreter interactions illustrate how dynamic compilation works:
+As you make calls to f(), Numba

 '''

 f

 <numba.DUFunc 'f'>

 f.ufunc

 <ufunc 'f'>

 f.ufunc.types

 []

 '''

 The example above shows that DUFunc instances are not ufuncs.
 Rather than subclass ufunc's, DUFunc instances work by keeping a ufunc member, and then delegating ufunc property reads and method calls to this member (also known as type aggregation).
 When we look at the initial types supported by the ufunc, we can verify there are none.